serverless/serverless/docs/providers/aws/guide/functions.md

   memorySize: 512 # optional, default is 1024
   timeout: 10 # optional, default is 6
   versionFunctions: false # optional, default is true
-  tracingConfigMode: Active # optional, can be 'Active' or 'PassThrough'

 functions:
   hello: